ROCm/rocAL/docs/how-to/rocAL-tensorflow-framework.rst

 .. _tensorflow:

-The TensorFlow plugin for rocAL includes the ``ROCALIterator``.
-The ``ROCALIterator`` runs the training and validation :doc:`pipelines <../reference/rocAL-pipeline>`.
+The TensorFlow plugin for rocAL includes ``ROCALIterator``. ``ROCALIterator`` runs the training and validation :doc:`pipelines <../reference/rocAL-pipeline>`.
 It prefetches and loads the next batch of files while the previous batch is being processed.

 Pipelines are created by either instantiating them with ``Pipeline()`` or decorating a graph function with ``@pipeline_def``: